List of EastEnders characters introduced in 1997: Josh Saunders

-Josh Saunders is played by Jon Lee between 1997 and 1998.
+Josh Saunders is played by Jon Lee between 1997 and 1998, and returned for one episode in 2026.

 Josh was introduced as part of a storyline to aid the departure of the long-running characters, Nigel (Paul Bradley) and Clare Bates (Gemma Bissix).
 Actor Paul Bradley had decided to leave the serial, reportedly for fear of being typecast.
 The writers of EastEnders wanted to give Nigel a happy ending, so a character named Julie Haye (Karen Henthorn) was invented to be a love interest for Nigel, whilst her son, Josh, was invented to be a love interest for Nigel's daughter, Clare.

 In one storyline, Josh celebrates his Bar Mitzvah.
 Rabbi Jonathan Black, who made a cameo in the serial's episode involving the event said "Ardent fans will know Josh did not want to celebrate his Bar Mitzvah but his father Eliot Saunders (Lawrence Lambert) and mother Julie felt it was important for him.
 So did his girlfriend who persuaded him to go ahead with it.
 Josh lives with his mother who converted to Judaism in a progressive congregation when she married his father, though now they are separated.
 They come together for a party, though there is a certain tension in the air."
 Black added: "I very much hope that Josh will now continue with our post-Bar Mitzvah course."

-Josh, is played by Jon Lee, who went on to find greater fame as a singer in the successful pop group, S Club 7.
-Lee has said that he won a part in EastEnders "by complete accident really."
+Following his departure from the role, Lee went on to find success in S Club 7.
+He has said that he won a part in EastEnders "by complete accident really".
 He played the role of Josh for six months.
 As the storyline reaches its end, the Bates family join Josh and his mother for a new life in Scotland.

-Josh last appears in April 1998.
+On 30 April 2026, it was announced Lee would reprise the role for the funeral of Nigel Bates.
+Speaking of his return, he stated: "It was quite surreal stepping back on to Albert Square after so many years as it’s so familiar to so many of us.
+It was lovely to see my onscreen family again."
+His return aired on 20 May 2026.